Cervical screening

 -

-How do you know when to get a cervical screen?
+How do I know when to get cervical screening?

 -